- Alcester Office +44 (0)1789 765522

 28. DATA PROTECTION

 We use the information you provide primarily for the provision of legal services to you and for related purposes including: updating and enhancing client records, analysis to help us manage our practice, statutory returns, legal and regulatory compliance.
-Our use of that information is subject to your instructions, the Data Protection Act 2018, the EU General Data Protection Regulation (UK GDPR) framed withing the Data Protection Act 2018 (DPA 2018), and our duty of confidentiality regulated by the Solicitors Regulation Authority (SRA).
+Our use of that information is subject to your instructions, the UK General Data Protection Regulation (UK GDPR) framed withing the Data Protection Act 2018 (DPA 2018), and our duty of confidentiality regulated by the Solicitors Regulation Authority (SRA).
 Please note that our work for you may require us to give information to third parties such as expert witnesses and other professional advisers.
 You have a right of access under data protection legislation to the personal data that we hold about you.
-We may from time to time send you information which we think might be of interest to you.
+We may from time to time send you information by email which we think might be of interest to you.
 If you do not wish to receive that information please notify our office in writing, or by emailing email@example.com, or by using the ‘unsubscribe’ link in emails.
 We may ask you to confirm or update your marketing preferences if you instruct us to provide further services in the future, or if there are changes in the law, regulation, or the structure of our business.

 29. PROVISIONS RELATING TO LITIGATION AND OTHER WORK IN RELATION TO DISPUTES